MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex2_Manage_Users_and_Groups.md

 16. On the **Review and finish** window, review your selections.
 If anything must be changed, select the appropriate **Edit** link and make the necessary changes.
 Otherwise, if everything is correct, select **Finish adding**.

-17. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is the same **Microsoft 365 Tenant Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).  <br/>
+17. On the **Holly Dickson added to active users** page, under the **User details** section, select the **Show** option to verify Holly's password is the same **Administrative Password** provided by your lab hosting provider for the tenant admin account (i.e. the MOD Administrator account).  <br/>

 	**Note:** If you accidentally entered a different password, then once you return to the **Active Users** page, you will need to select the **Reset a password** icon (the key icon that appears when you hover over Holly's account) to change her password to the correct value.

 18. Select **Close.**

-19. If a window appears asking whether you want to respond to a survey on your experience, select **Cancel**.

-20. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.
+19. Remain logged into the Client 1 VM (LON-CL1) with the Microsoft 365 admin center open in your browser for the next task.

 ### Task 2 – Set up Microsoft 365 User Accounts